 Over the years, the Clinic has grown from a handful of patients a day to an average of nearly 500 patient visits per month.
 Given this growth in demand for and expansion of offered services (now dental, counseling and optical in addition to traditional medical care, education and prevention), staffing likewise grew from three full-time positions to a dedicated team of six full-time and two part-time employees, plus numerous volunteers.

-With the adoption of the Affordable Care Act and the subsequent decision by the Good Samaritan Clinic Board of Directors to accept health insurance, the number of patient visits has continued to increase.
+The number of patient visits has continued to increase.
 Even with a strict application and screening process, the Clinic now has over 15,000 patients within its database.
 These are people that without assistance would become worse health-wise, potentially developing and suffering from untreated illnesses, resulting in missed work and further financial distress.

 The Good Samaritan Clinic, its friends, auxiliary, supporters and volunteers believe that the health of our community is the wealth of our community.
 By helping to promote happy, healthy and productive individuals, we believe our service area and indeed society as a whole will benefit.
 As with any local, independent not-for-profit organization, it takes money to meet our mission.
 With growing patient loads and demand for services, the Clinic’s financial needs are pressing, but never distracting from our end goal.